-The handleset is a version of a doorknob mechanism with a lever or handle instead of a knob on the exterior side.
-It might have a handle or a standard doorknob on the inside.
+Replacing your exterior door handle is a simple way to update your curb appeal or improve your home's security.
+The handleset is a version of a doorknob mechanism with a lever or handle instead of a knob on the exterior side, and it might have a handle or a standard doorknob on the inside.
 Replacement parts for similar models are standardized and typically fit right into the empty holes.
-The replacement procedure is much the same for most types, including Pella, but models differ.
-It's wise to consult the product instructions to get a handle on things before you begin.
+The replacement procedure is much the same for most types, but models differ, so always check the instructions before you start.

 Check the Backset